Freda Stark: Postwar career

-After the Second World War, Stark relocated to London, where she met and married Harold Robinson, a New Zealand-born dancer (and himself a gay man) at Sadler's Wells.
+After the Second World War, Stark relocated to London, where she met and married Harold Robinson, a New Zealand-born dancer (and a gay man) at Sadler's Wells.
 The duo starred together in New Zealand-born Robert Steele's art film, Curves and Contrasts (1947), before their marriage ended by mutual consent.
 They did not divorce until 1973 and remained close friends.
 Although based in the United Kingdom, Stark frequently revisited New Zealand, before she returned permanently in 1970, and became a secretary at the University of Auckland.

 During the 1990s there was renewed interest in her days as a dancer, and her life was celebrated in a biography Freda Stark: Her Extraordinary Life and in Peter Wells and Stewart Mains' documentary, The Mighty Civic (1989).
 Stark died in the Abbey Heights Rest Home in Massey, Auckland, in March 1999.
-She is buried alongside Thelma Mareo (1906 – April 15, 1935) at Waikumete Cemetery, Glen Eden, Auckland, New Zealand.
+She is buried alongside Thelma Mareo (1906 – 15 April 1935) at Waikumete Cemetery, Glen Eden, Auckland, New Zealand.